Germany beat Serbia to win first-ever FIBA basketball World Cup

 The Americans recorded the most points they have conceded in a World Cup game.

-Canada achieved multiple milestones in the tournament, including their semi-final debut, while qualifying for the Summer Olympics for the first time since 2000.
+Canada achieved multiple milestones in the tournament, including their semifinal debut, while qualifying for the Summer Olympics for the first time since 2000.

 Despite the defeat, the US finished better than their seventh spot in 2019, their worst-ever major international tournament result.
 The US have won the tournament a record five times.